 I began Yoga in my early 20’s.
 Yoga was my escape from working long stressful hours as a stylist in the fashion industry in NYC.
 I recall stepping into my first Jivamukti Yoga class in NY & immediately i was hooked!
 The experience became a life changer and in 1999 Evelyn completed level 1 Jivamukti Yoga teacher training.
 "I enjoy the freedom of expression in these styles.
 I feel in this way i can bring awareness into my body at the time of the practise, & anticipate its needs."
 Evelyn always opens up her class with a devotional ancient chant (prayer) in order to connect to the moment.
 Her style is a wave-like dance flow of movements, leaving you both relaxed & full of life!

-Evelyn teaches monthly Jivamukti classes on Saturdays from 10:00 - 11:15 with Edinburgh Community Yoga at the Beetroot Sauvage Wellness Centre.
+Evelyn teaches Vinyasa classes on Thursdays from 13:00 - 14:00 with Edinburgh Community Yoga at the Beetroot Sauvage Wellness Centre.

 Jane is a Forrest Yoga teacher and Bodyworker based here in Edinburgh.
 Jane’s yoga classes are authentic, fun, usually with loads of laughter, and sometimes tears!
 Forrest Yoga gets specific when working with injuries, and develops deep breath and connection to feeling.

-Jane teaches Forrest Yoga Beginners on Thursdays from 10:00 - 11:00 with Beetroot Sauvage Wellness Centre.
+Jane teaches Forrest Yoga Beginners on Thursdays from 10:00 - 11:00 and also a class designed for beginners, older people, and people with injuries, called Slow Forrest Yoga on Thursdays from 11:30 - 12:30 with Beetroot Sauvage Wellness Centre.

 John is a yoga lover and life coach who has been a community worker for 30 years.
 He is 22 years in recovery and first came across yoga through an Edinburgh Community Yoga Outreach class.
 He recently travelled around the world and spent much of it learning and practicing yoga with yoga communities and teachers in many different countries.
 His passion is in making yoga more accessible and relevant to working class men in Scotland and he has recently set up the social enterprise Yogrow to combine his love of life coaching and yoga.
 He is also a passionate golfer and singer but thankfully his lack of skill at both, has very little impact on his enjoyment of these pastimes.